Susan Holmes (fabric artist): Career

-Susan Homes first sold her printed clothing through the Trina J Boutique in Auckland.
+Holmes first sold her printed clothing through the Trina J Boutique in Auckland.
 Her first prints were onto 'Indian style' voile shirts.

 In 1971, Holmes began to make and sell fabric through Brown's Mill, a craft co-op in Auckland.
-This market operated on Saturday mornings before this considered acceptable in New Zealand.
+This market operated on Saturday mornings before this was considered acceptable in New Zealand.
 It was known as a place for independent artists and alternative fashion.
-The fabric and clothes Homes sold here were all hand-dyed and she experimented with using potatoes to produce the prints.
+The fabric and clothes Holmes sold were all hand-dyed and she experimented with using potatoes to produce the prints.
 She spent twelve years at the co-op.

-She first entered her designs into the Benson and Hedges fashion awards in 1974, winning the 'fantasy award' in 1978.
+Holmes first entered her designs into the Benson and Hedges fashion awards in 1974, winning the 'fantasy award' in 1978.
 This was a significant event in Holmes' career as it marked her transition from wearable fashion into wearable arts.
-Her first entry to the World of Wearable Arts was in 1988.
+Her first entry to the World of WearableArt was in 1988.

-Susan established a broad repertoire of fabric art skills over four decades.
-Largely self-taught, Susan created a unique stencilling too which she called her cloud technique.
+Holmes established a broad repertoire of fabric art skills over four decades.
+Largely self-taught, she created a unique stencilling too which she called her cloud technique.
 In theory, it is a simple technique, used to cover up printing errors, but the subtlety of the outcome underlines the mastery, as neither the clouds or the errors stand out in the finished garment.

 In the 90s she designed costumes for the television shows Hercules: The Legendary Journeys and Greenstone while continuing to enter wearable arts competitions.

 In 2002, Prime Minister Helen Clark wore her design Crest of a Wave on the catwalk at the World of Wearable Arts Awards.

 In 2016, Auckland applied arts and design gallery Objectspace held a retrospective of her work and published a book alongside the exhibition.